 There’s a simple workflow for price index formula you can follow to single out your real competitors, calculate their impact on your sales, adjust your pricing strategy, and avoid price wars.
 To find out who exactly influences your sales, you first need to calculate the Price Index.

-According to Wikipedia, the Price Index is a normalized average (typically a weighted average) of price relatives for a given class of goods or services in a given region, during a given interval of time.
-In the meantime, while Wiki uses complex formulas to explain the idea of PI, we are here to share with you a simple method you can apply directly to your business with minimal or no efforts—depends on sources your business has.
+The Price Index is a normalized average of price relatives for a particular category of products or services in a specific geographical region for a given time period.
+There are dozens of complex formulas used to explain the idea of PI, but we are here to share with you a much simpler method you can apply directly to your business with minimal effort.

-The simplest example of Price Index usage is when in the end of the week—or month, or quarter, or year—retailer wants to discover the reasons of its net profit decrease.
-As long as Price Index is directly connected to sales, it’s easy to see using historical sales and price data.
+The simplest example of Price Index usage is for the end of the week, month, quarter, or year when the retailer wants to discover the reasons why their net profit decreased.
+As long as the Price Index is directly connected to sales, it’s easy to see using historical sales and pricing data.

-Below you’ll find a theoretical and practical part on how to define your real competitors and their impact on your sales.
+Below you’ll find a theoretical and practical part on how to calculate competitive pricing formula to define your real competitors and their impact on your sales.

 Price Index Calculation

-The last step to is to visualize all the data you’ve received onto a graph—to discover all the deviations.
+Now you can visualize all the data you’ve calculated onto a graph to discover all the deviations.

-Now you can see all the price deviations.
-If you’ll add your sales metrics to the same graph, you’ll be able to easily define who exactly impacts your sales (mostly Competitor 2 at the graph below).
+If you add your sales metrics to the same graph, you’ll be able to easily define which competitors impact your sales (in the graph below, Competitor 2 is the most impactful).